Advertiser Disclosure

 Etihad Airways Airbus A380 business class.
 Image Credit: Greg Stone

-Etihad has several airline partners, and in the past, there were some truly fantastic sweet spots for booking award flights on those partner airlines with Etihad Guest miles.
-Now, that’s mostly gone away — here’s a look at the distance-based award chart for Etihad partner flights:
+Etihad has several airline partners.
+In the past, there were some truly fantastic sweet spots for booking award flights on those partner airlines using Etihad Guest miles.
+Now, that’s mostly gone away.
+Here’s a look at the distance-based award chart for Etihad partner flights:

 SCROLL FOR MORE